Schedule

 Using Karamba3D you can create parametric structural models.
 Often our colleagues and project partners are not accustomed to the Grasshopper environment.
 Therefore it is important to establish quick workflows to exchange data that is created in Karamba3D.
 Learn how to communicate and collaborate on structural design with ease.

-The Rumble in the Jungle – ‘ARCHICAD vs Revit’Dominic Martens, Silver Thomas Hanley Nathan Hildebrandt, SkewedDesignBILTArchitecture, Business Strategy and LeadershipAutodesk, GraphisoftSynopsis:
+The Rumble in the Jungle – ‘ARCHICAD vs Revit’Dominic Martens, Icon Co Nathan Hildebrandt, SkewedDesignBILTArchitecture, Business Strategy and LeadershipAutodesk, GraphisoftSynopsis:

 Software vendor marketing always paints their competitors as inferior!
 In this session, two experts in their chosen BIM Authoring software will face off in a 12 round fight.
 We will look into the processes and deliverable that consults and designers face each day.
 The 12 rounds will look at specific processes, and will be scored based on select criteria to provide individuals with an unbiased review of both tools.